al-homedawy/WolfTeam/README.md

 ### Purpose

 During my teenage years, I enjoyed developing hacks for many of the games I played.
 There were a number of games that I hacked, including, GunBound, MapleStory, Gunz, Combat Arms and more.
-Eventually, I started to commercialize my hacks and earned a significant amount of money.
+Eventually, I started to commercialize my hacks online and earned a significant amount of money as a result.

 ### Description